jmeadows17/transformers-for-calculus/README.md

 IMPORTANT: The numbers in some argument columns correspond to equation indexes.
 For example, ```arg_51``` might be 2.
-This corresponds to the eq_idx in that row.
+This corresponds to the eq_idx_2 in that row.

 QUESTION: A row is a derivation.
 Do we simply ```[SEP]``` between each row element?
 Or do we ```[SEP]``` between STEPS within the row (e.g., between ```eq_idx_1``` and ```eq_idx_2```)?